Thursday, March 15, 2012

 We have just begun to meet some of the home-bound people of Picota, and have started to make regular visits to bring Christ to His beloved poor.
 Doña Emilia loves singing visitors, and so our kids visited with Daddy this week, chirping away to her heart's delight!

+Padres Francisco and Juan, as well as the sisters, will be away in Lima to catch up on some much needed rest until mid-February (you see, this is summer vacation for the southern hemisphere).
 When they return, we will join them in a meeting about all the ministry for the year to come.
 The Fathers have some ideas about what they would like to add to our ministry repertoire, and so do we!

 Among other things: